 However, trees will not work everywhere.
-In the low-water environments of the western plains, lots should be landscaped to take advantage of plants that use less water than traditional turf-dominated approaches.
+In the low-water environments that dominate much of the Southwest, lots should be landscaped to take advantage of plants that use less water than traditional turf-dominated approaches.
 Many communities have been faced with increased demands on existing water supplies.
 Consequently, there is a greater focus on water conservation, not just in times of drought, but in anticipation of future population growth.
 Water can no longer be considered a limitless resource.
 Conserving water through creative landscaping has engendered the new term, xeriscape.
 The term is taken from the Greek xeros, meaning dry, in combination with landscape.